Feverfew – the garden herb you should know

 Using FEVERFEW

 I got my first plants from my mother in law more than 20 years ago.
-She made a point to eat a few fresh leaves every day and was convinced it helped manage her migraines.
+She made a point of eating a few fresh leaves every day in the warm seasons and was convinced it helped manage her migraines.
 That is what interested me initially in Feverfew, and I subsequently did quite a bit of reading about it over the years.
 I noted when I worked in a health food store that many people purchased feverfew for headaches and they swore it made all the difference.
 It is not a pain killer.
 It is a ‘preventative’.
 When asking many customers how it helped them, they would universally tell me that by taking a small amount every single day, their migraines were less frequent and much more manageable when they did come.
 That sounded pretty wonderful to me.
 There is also compelling evidence that feverfew is helpful for menstrual cramps.

 Personally, I am not prone to headaches.
 Good thing, because I have a very low tolerance for them.
 Lucky me I haven’t had a headache in years and I have never had a migraine in my life, but I like the idea of growing an herb that has so much respect medicinally.
 Since I have some members of my family who are prone to migraines I decided years ago that I would always have some in my garden.
 If you are not able to grow your own feverfew, you can buy it in your favourite health food store, or if you grow it, but want some during the winter, dry it and either make it into a tea (with some pleasant tasting mint because it doesn’t have a great taste itself), or powder it and put into capsules to swallow.
 Be smart about quantity.
 One should do it.